opentracing/opentracing-cpp/README.md

 ## License

-By contributing to opentracing.cpp, you agree that your contributions will be licensed under its [MIT License](https://github.com/opentracing/opentracing-cpp/blob/master/LICENSE).
+By contributing to opentracing.cpp, you agree that your contributions will be licensed under its [Apache 2.0 License](./LICENSE).